-- The genesis of the Harry/Hermione shippers may be this.
+- Harry and Hermione.
 Hermione is a magical genius, except when it comes to dealing with actual dark wizards, which is Harry's specialty (his life is basically a long series of fighting dark wizards).
 When it comes to personality, Harry is selfless to an annoying degree even when personal friends are not involved, while Hermione focuses on immediate gain and loss to her close friends (especially when it comes to grades!).
 While these traits alone would get kind of annoying, together they play off each other quite well, even without going into Shipping territory.

 - iCarly: Carly and Freddie.
 Pretty much everything they do as a couple is cute to the extreme.

 - Odo and Kira from Star Trek: Deep Space Nine, who tend to soften considerably when they're around each other and generally bring out each other's good sides.

 - BioWare's Mass Effect games feature this, though by nature of being an RPG, it's up to the player to truly fulfill this trope.
 Regardless, Ken and Gabby in Mass Effect 2 have this kind of relationship.
 As for the optional, player-driven ones: Liara, Garrus, and Tali are the most obvious.

 - So your job is to exterminate a bunch of little demon brainsuckers, and you've killed all but one egg, but then the egg hatches and thinks you are its mommy.
 Do you a) kill it anyway or b) become its adoptive parent (at least temporarily)?
 Samus chose option b.